njbrake/recipes/recipes/breakfast/waffles.md

 This recipe typically yields about 4-6 waffles, depending on your waffle iron's size.

 For extra crispy waffles, you can try substituting 1/4 cup of the milk with club soda.

+## Notes

+Claude 4.5 Sonnet generated this recipe for me with the prompt "what's a great waffle recipe"